Solve each inequality. Give the solution set using interval notation.

 Rational Inequalities

 Rational inequalities involve expressions where one polynomial is divided by another, and the inequality compares this ratio to zero or another value.
-Solving them requires understanding where the expression is positive, negative, or zero by analyzing the numerator and denominator separately.
+Solving them requires finding where the expression is positive, negative, or zero, considering the domain restrictions where the denominator is not zero.

 Recommended video: